QuantEcon/lecture-python-intro/lectures/business_cycle.md

 One widely cited indicator for consumer confidence is the [Consumer Sentiment Index](https://fred.stlouisfed.org/series/UMCSENT) published by the University of Michigan.

-We find that consumer sentiment maintains a high level during the expansion period, but there are significant drops before the recession hits.
+We find that consumer sentiment maintains a high level during the expansion period, but there are significant drops before the recession onsets.

 There is also a clear negative correlation between consumer sentiment and [core consumer price index](https://fred.stlouisfed.org/series/CPILFESL).

 This trend is more significant in the period of [stagflation](https://en.wikipedia.org/wiki/Stagflation).

-When the price of consumer commodities in the market is higher, consumer confidence diminishes.
+When the price of consumer commodities in the market is high, consumer confidence diminishes

 ```{code-cell} ipython3
 start_date = datetime.datetime(1978, 1, 1)